mondrasovic/knowledge_collection/books/the_alignment_problem.md

 * Dumbbell classification without a presence of an arm was severly impaired as well.
 * Patient's gender and age can be determined purely based on the image of their retina.
 A neural network actually discovered a way to interpret blood vessels appropriately.

+## Chapter 4: "*Reinforcement*"

+* `Motor automatism`.
+An ability to write words on papers without thinking deliberately about them.
+* `The Law of Effect`.
+It states that when previously established modifiable connections between a situations and a response are accompanied by a satisfying state of affairs, the connection's strength is increased.
+Conversely, an annoying state of affairs has the opposite effect.
+* `Homeostasis`.
+Getting back to the baseline.
+From Greek *same* and *steady*.
+It refers to any process that living things use to actively maintain fairly stable conditions necessary for survival.
+  * It has been argued that organizms evolved to maintain homeostasis or some sort of an equilibrium.
+    * Quenching thirst, quelling hunger.
+* **Neurons are hedonists**.
+They pursue to maximize some approximate, local notion of *pleasure* while minimizing *pain*.
+* `Feedback`.
+Simply put, an **information** used for **adjustment**.
+  * **Thermostat** is a quintessential example of a **negative feedback loop**.

 ---

 ## Top quotes